EcoExtreML/STEMMUS_SCOPE/docs/CONTRIBUTING.md

 When you are merging a pull request, you should follow the steps below:

 - Make sure the pull request is approved by at least one reviewer.
-- Make sure all the items in the pull requests list are checked.
+- Make sure all the items in the pull request's list are checked.

 ## Creating an executable file of STEMMUS_SCOPE